Set up conversion rules

 Example: A 'Region' rule with

-Interpretation: As a marketer, I want to attribute only installs coming from the Japan region
+Interpretation: As a marketer, I want to accept only activities originating from the Japan region.

 Version